-5ORI 102 and HED/MSC/PED not required for PHY-Tchr Ed majors.
+1See General Education Requirements section of this Bulletin for eligible courses.
+2MinGrade of C required.
+3Apply for Internship 1st sem, senior year.
+4ORI 102 and HED/MSC/PED not required for PHY-Tchr Ed majors.
 If candidate changes major from PHY-Tchr Ed, ORI 102 and HED/MSC/PED will be required.

-This concentration is not open to Liberal Studies majors.
+NOTE: One EPP General Study math course requires a grade of ≥ C. [CS] = capstone course and cannot be substituted. ^{}This concentration is not open to Liberal Studies majors.